What is a nutsert?

 What is the best Nutsert Tool?

-After you have selected the nutsert to suit your application, you will need to consider tools.
-The best nutsert tool depends on your application, here are the options: air, cordless or manual nutsert tool.
+After you have selected the nutsert to suit your application, you will need to consider a nutsert tool.
+The best nutsert tool depends on your application, the options are: air, cordless or manual nutsert tool.

 Manual nutsert tools: For the occasional installation of nutserts, manual tools are your most cost-effective option.
-They work by adding the nutsert to the end of the tool, squeezing/torquing, and retracting the tool from the now applied nutsert.
+They work by adding the nutsert to the end of the tool, squeezing/torquing/ratcheting and retracting the tool from the installed nutsert.
 Some of the pros include: Inexpensive, easy concept, great for the handy person.
 Cons: They require physical force to use.

 Cordless battery nutsert tools: Cordless nutsert tools run on battery power and provide incredible versatility, hence allowing you to install nutserts from practically anywhere.
 Like air guns, battery-powered guns are basically point-and-shoot.
 Pros: Mobility, speed.
 Cons: Batteries have limited charge before needing to be plugged in again, cost.